+ECON 496

+QECN Major Suggested Curricular Flow:

-Introductory Requirements (recommended for first years; ideally completed by middle of sophomore year): ECON 111 ECON 112 MATH 121 or MATH 225 or INBM 220 MATH 170 Intermediate Requirements (to be completed as soon as prerequisites are met): ECON 268 ECON 278 ECON 288 Electives (To be completed as soon as prerequisites are met): Three electives are required for the ECON major.
+Introductory Requirements (recommended for first years; ideally completed by middle of sophomore year):

+ECON 111

+ECON 112

+MATH 121 or MATH 225 or INBM 220

+MATH 170

+MATH 171

+Intermediate Requirements (to be completed as soon as prerequisites are met):

+ECON 268

+ECON 278

+ECON 298

+Electives (To be completed as soon as prerequisites are met):

+Three ECON electives are required for the QECN major.
 Two electives must be at the 300-level or above.
+One additional elective is required for the QECN major.
+(See list of pre-approved QECN electives below).

-Senior Seminar (Spring Senior Year): ECON 496 QECN Major Suggested Curricular Flow:
+Senior Seminar (Spring Senior Year):